ilyasmg/sort-deepsort-yolov3-ROS/README.md

 Run darknet_ros detector (For my project I used mainly YOLOv3-tiny but it should work for the other YOLOs)

     roslaunch darknet_ros yolo_v3-tiny.launch
+If you use the computer camera, you may need to install usb_cam ROS package and run:

+    roslaunch usb_cam usb_cam-test.launch
 Then you can choose between:
 - SORT
 To run: